Skills

 - I am a passionate believer in The Cluetrain Manifesto, in personal leadership, in having passion for my work, and in doing the right thing.

-- I am currently AOL's Advisory Council Representative on the W3C, and was a member of the CSS Working Group for three years.
+- I was AOL's Advisory Council Representative on the W3C, and was a member of the CSS Working Group for three years.
 I am familiar with web standards bodies, and how the W3C works.
 I am also active in AOL's Developer Network - attending and speaking at conferences, and working as an ambassador for the program.

 - I am well-versed in SEO best practices and implementation.